 |Marker for Lorrain Daniels and his brother, George, in|

+is unknown.
 (Find A Grave)

 For Joshua and Lydia Daniels, Lorrain's death was indeed another cruel blow.
 A little more than a year earlier, their teen-aged son Preston had died, followed in July 1864 by the death of a daughter, Ann.
 (Another son, George, served as a private in the 4th Maine and survived the war.
 The Daniels' eldest daughter, Mary, lived until she was 94.)

 Before Lorrain enlisted in the Union army in summer of 1862, he lived with his parents on their "small, rocky ledge farm" in North Newport, about 50 miles from the state capital in Augusta.
 The Daniels were poor, according to friends, one of whom noted "their whole life has been a constant struggle to raise their family and obtain means of sustinence."